utdb/judged/README.md

   - `judged deterministic -f color -v -i examples/power.dl`: `-f color` Explicitly declares colored output formatting, `-v` runs in verbose mode to show each statement as it is processed, and `-i` switches to interactive mode after the given files are processed.
+Use `-f plain` to switch the colored output off, which is especially useful for use in a Windows console which does not support used ANSI standard with proper drivers.
   - `judged deterministic -d examples/ancestor.dl`: Runs the ancestor.dl
     example file with a debugging trace of the query answering process.